 As a nation, the United States has a long way to go before achieving a foolproof method.
 Companies are working on vastly improving security in medical data storage.
 Even when this issue is resolved, the technology will almost require extensive training for both physicians and administrators.
 Many healthcare organizations don’t yet have the time or resources to implement the technology, the time, or the training.

 Despite the challenges, the future of healthcare will undoubtedly involve the IoT.
-It is certain that the IoT will revolutionize the medical industry in unprecedented ways.
-Improving small parts of already-existing products will bring about significant positive change in healthcare and in the lives of patients worldwide.
+The IoT will certainly revolutionize the medical industry in unprecedented ways.
+Improving small parts of already-existing products will bring about significant positive change in healthcare and the lives of patients worldwide.

 With higher levels of intelligence, connectivity, and more sophisticated gathering and monitoring of data, new scientific achievements are possible every day.
 The results are higher efficiency, reduced waste, and healthier lifestyles.
 That is just the beginning of a future where the medical systems work to their fullest potential.